JoepVanlier/JSFX/README.md

 # Filther
 ![Filther](https://i.imgur.com/oCkDyyz.png)

-Filther is a waveshaping / filterbank plugin that allows for some dynamic processing as well.
+Filther is a distortion / effects unit which allows you to perform dynamic filtering and waveshaping.

 **Manual** for Filther here: https://joepvanlier.github.io/FiltherManual/